OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 Instead of stacking more and more layers on top of each other to obtain a more powerful network, a NODE contains only one "Layer" (or sub-network) and computes the output "over time".
 The dynamics of the transformation, which is desired by the user, are directly learned and not approximated by a big architecture and discrete transformation steps.

+The above figure from the original paper highlights the difference in data transformation.
+ResNets (left) try to learn the transformation (colorful vectors at each depth (y-axis)).
+NODE (right) try to learn the underlying vector field itself.
+Hence, intermediate data can be spread in a non-uniform manner along the depth-axis, which represents the continuous time.

 ## Backward-Pass
 Since, the output in our case the output of the model y_T (here T is the last time step of our trajectory) and the corresponding label determines the Loss of our model.
 For exmaple we can use MSELoss,